emagiz/emdocs/mds/howto/relnotes-emagizmendix-V8.md

 ## Key notes in using this package

-Please take care of the following items when you start to use this version of the Connector to ensure you use it properluy
+Please take care of the following items when you start to use this version of the Connector to ensure you use it properly
 - Use supplied Java actions in the eMagiz Mendix connector to set up the connections
 - Make a single microflow to register all Message Listeners.
 Link it to the After Startup microflow
-- These 2 libraries could cause issues with the current version of the Connector - please evaluate the necessity of these before deleteing them
+- These 2 libraries could cause issues with the current version of the Connector - please evaluate the necessity of these before deleting them
   - xerces.xercesImpl.2.8.1.jar
   - xmlbeans-3.0.1.jar.ExcelImporter.jar

 ## Planned improvements for 2020
 These are the items that the eMagiz team is planning to improve in the course of 2020
-- eMagiz Portal changes as related to the display & configuration of this Connector:
+- eMagiz Portal changes (e.g. removing deprecated artifacts like the request handlers)
-    - Register Mendix version
-    - Remove specific older items from the eMagiz portal (e.g. Request Handler)
-    - Auto download correct EMC version
-    - “Download single file” only contains infra component
-- Remove infra component all together
+- Remove the infra configuration and simplify the "Configuration overview" snippet
+- Exposing the java-actions as microflow actions